 - Eligibility for exports (those children of MICA employees) is determined by length of continuous services.
 Three slots will be available every fall (number of slots may vary year to year in order to maintain a balance of imports and exports) and employees will be certified (sponsored) for TE scholarships.
 The employee's dependent children will need to be selected by a TE participating college to receive a TE scholarship at that participating school.

 - MICA has a commitment to honor all commitments made to exchange scholarships

-- The Tuition Exchange Liaison is Barry Black who will coordinate the campus program and other duties such as submitting annual reports, and pay the annual dues and fee for each export (participant fee)
+- The Tuition Exchange Liaison is Rachael Devlin who will coordinate the campus program and other duties such as submitting annual reports, and pay the annual dues and fee for each export (participant fee)

 The employing institution certifies candidates as scholarship applicants.
 The receiving institution sets the number of slots and criteria for award decisions.
 Satisfying admissions criteria does not make awards automatic.